linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 	semodule -i mysqlpol.pp

-We have now enabled a local SELinux policy by using a mysqlpol.pp.
+You have now enabled a local SELinux policy by using a mysqlpol.pp.

-We can also make this permanent or global by using setsebool command.
+You can also make this permanent or global by using setsebool command.
 To make this globally permanent, run the following command:

 	setsebool -P httpd_can_network_connect_db 1

 **Enabling SELinux policy to write to a file or folder**

-In this example, let’s see how we can enable the SELinux policy to gain write access to /home/linode/file1
+In this example, you can enable the SELinux policy to gain write access to `/home/linode/file1`.

-Let’s also check the policy booleans on file1 before moving forward.
+Also check the policy booleans on `file1` before moving forward.
 To do so, run the following command:

 	sestatus -b

-You should see an output like below:
+An output similar to the following appears:
 {{< output >}}

 	Policy booleans: